 The Capstone is coordinated through the Program Director who will guide and advise students in the development, formation, and implementation of the Capstone as well as assign a final grade.
+All Capstones are Pass/Fail.
 Prior to registering for Capstone, students are expected to identify their Capstone topic by contacting their Program Director to discuss their plan and timeline.